michael2012z/BitBible/markdown/KJV/files/Lev.md

 16. And he that blasphemeth the name of the Lord, he shall surely be put to death, and all the congregation shall certainly stone him: as well the stranger, as he that is born in the land, when he blasphemeth the name of the Lord, shall be put to death.

-17. And he that killeth any man shall surely be put to death.killeth…: Heb. smiteth the life of a man
+17. And he that killeth any man shall surely be put to death.

-18. And he that killeth a beast shall make it good; beast for beast.beast for…: Heb. life for life
+18. And he that killeth a beast shall make it good; beast for beast.

 19. And if a man cause a blemish in his neighbour; as he hath done, so shall it be done to him;